Sovichea/avr-i2c-library/README.md

 ## Debugging I2C Transaction

 Found in `tw_master.h`, you can set `DEBUG_LOG` variable to `1` or `0` to enable or disable debug functionality of the library.
-However, this requires that you have UART library included in your project.
+This will print each and every I2C transaction and current state of I2C Bus.